 In Exodus 20:8-11, God commands the nation of Israel to honor a Sabbath rest on the 7th day of each week.
-It’s the 4th commandment.
+In fact, it’s the 4th commandment.
 That shows how highly God prizes rest; He Himself rested and He directs His chosen people to do the same.

 However, Jesus was very clear that He didn’t come to abolish the Law but to fulfill it, so we need to look for what the Sabbath rest looks like for Christians today.